Pagination, infinite scroll, and load more are the three most popular methods of presenting content to users.

 This is a great example of an infinite scroll as you can scroll through the website and keep seeing the amazing photographs for hours.

-Key Features of Infinite Scroll
+Pros of using Infinite Scroll

 What is Load More?